What is a credit card annual fee and is it worth it?

 Is it worth paying a credit card annual fee?

 There can be advantages to having any credit card.
 But it’s up to you to decide whether a credit card with an annual fee is worth the rewards and benefits it offers.
+Here are some things to consider when deciding if an annual fee credit card is worth it for you:

-Calculating the perks of a travel rewards card or points card may take a bit more effort.
+• Travel rewards and points cards: Calculating the perks of a travel rewards card or points card may take a bit more effort.
 If the card has substantial rewards or a bonus offer, you may earn enough to cover the annual fee plus some extra.
 Consider looking into the redemption value of rewards to better understand how much you could earn based on your spending habits.

 Credit card annual fee FAQ

-Here are some frequently asked questions about credit card annual fees:
+Here are some frequently asked questions about credit card annual fees.

+To avoid an annual fee, you could apply for a card without one.
 If you currently have a card that has an annual fee, you might consider asking your card issuer whether they can switch you to a different card that doesn’t have a fee.
 In that case, you may not get a refund for an annual fee you’ve already paid.

 • The card comes with an introductory offer waiving the fee